 Mineral oil hydrocarbons (MOSH/MOAH)

-- Grease from harvesters and processing machines
+- lubricating oils from harvesting and processing machines

-- Exhaust fumes from the environment (compressed air)
+- exhaust gases from the environment

 What are MOSH and MOAH?